 The classical department gradually grew to a four-year college curriculum.
 The first baccalaureate degrees were conferred in 1910 and St. Thomas was officially accredited in 1916.
 The preparatory department became the St. Thomas Military Academy, a high school that moved to a suburban campus in 1965.

-Coeducation, coupled with new graduate programs as well as new campuses, contributed to St. Thomas’ growth over the past two decades.
-Enrollment increased from under 2,500 students in 1970 to 10,641 today.
-The undergraduate program currently enrolls approximately 5,600 students.
+Coeducation, coupled with new graduate programs as well as new campuses, contributed to St. Thomas’ growth over the past three decades.
+Enrollment increased from under 2,500 students in 1970 to 10,245 today.
+The undergraduate program currently enrolls approximately 6,240 students.

 Long-standing graduate programs in business, education, professional psychology and social work offer degrees at the master’s, specialist, and doctoral levels.

 St. Thomas’ original “classical” and “theological” departments came together once again in 1987 through an affiliation between the seminary and university.
-Together they created the School of Divinity which offers graduate degrees in pastoral studies, divinity and theology.
-St. Thomas is home to the undergraduate St. John Vianney Seminary.
+Together they created the School of Divinity, which offers graduate degrees in pastoral studies, divinity and theology.
+St. Thomas is also home to the undergraduate St. John Vianney Seminary.